Test in production without watermarks.

 End Using

-Tesseract is a widely recognized open-source OCR engine and licensed under the Apache 2.0 license.
+Tesseract is a widely recognized open-source OCR engine licensed under the Apache 2.0 license.
 Its development journey began at Hewlett-Packard Laboratories and continued under Google's stewardship until 2018, after which it was open-sourced.
 Now, it is maintained by a community of contributors.
 The engine is celebrated for its ability to read over 100 languages and support for various image formats including PNG, JPEG, and TIFF.
 It outputs in multiple formats like plain text, hOCR (HTML), PDF, and more.

 Here's an overview of its key features: